avivbp/Lattice-Generation/README.md

 The following is an explanation for how to reproduce the results we show in our report:

-1) Training Co-Mod-GAN
+1) Training Co-Mod-GAN:
+   In order to train Co-Mod-GAN, we used Google Cloud.
+In there we created a notebook (type in searchbar vertex ai-> go to workbench on side tab and click on new notebook, setup notebook according to your requirements.
+In a terminal run the commands shown in docker.txt, this will enter a container with all required dependencies for running Co-Mod-GAN code, and run the training code which creates snapshots of your network in the from of.pkl files.

-2) Image Completion Using Co-Mod-GAN:
+3) Image Completion Using Co-Mod-GAN:
    In order to complete images using our code, you need to run completion_loop.py after changing the images_path, output_dir_path and checkpoint_path according to your hierarchy.
    If you want to get a KL divergence score for your image completions, you should do the following: